kevinrue/xaringan_nextgen_omics_2021/transcript.md

 In particular, one of the latest developments in the Bioconductor infrastructure is the SingleCellExperiment class of S4 objects.
 This extension of the earlier SummarizedExperiment class is capable of storing all the essential information for most single-cell experiments in a single object.
 This makes it a convenient and powerful data structure that has become the de facto currency for Bioconductor packages processing single-cell data.
-At its core, the SingleCellExperiment class stores assay data for each feature and cell in matrix format at various stages of the processing workflow.
+At its core, the SingleCellExperiment class stores matrices holding assay data at various stages of the processing workflow for each feature and cell in the data set.
 However, the object also includes components to store metadata for both features and cells, as well as dimensionality reduction results.
 Crucially, all of that information is kept synchronised during reordering and subsetting operations on the object.